 The viewbook comes standard with a list of transfer and career pathways, an application checklist, tuition rates, and scholarship and financial aid information.
 Once admissions learns of a prospective student's interest in one or several programs, department-specific information (via an insert) can be included before the package is sent out.
 Department representatives can further customize the viewbook by creating a secondary recruitment brochure that would be included as a complementary piece for your outreach conversations with prospective students.

-To create your insert, we will follow the basic format outlined in the Viewbook Insert Form.
+To create your insert, email us for preliminary questions about your program and recruitment needs.
 Please answer the questions using existing material if it is available.
 We will take this rough draft and begin the editing process with you.
-Once your insert is created, email us to create your secondary recruitment brochure.
+Once your insert is created, contact us via email to create your secondary recruitment brochure.

 Community engagement and public relations